jamie22334/SON-Algorithm/README.md

 # SON-Algorithm
-Assignment from Data Mining course
+Assignment from Data Mining course.

 The goal is to find	all	the	possible	combinations	of	the	frequent	itemsets in	any	given input	file within	the	required	time.